 • Men’s prayer groups (groups meet weekly for fellowship and prayer)

-Thursday morning Bible study: The Letter to the Hebrews
+Thursday morning Bible study: Genesis and Exodus

 Led by St. Stephen’s clergy | No registration needed